-Six progressive Christian churches will host Ms. Lamott’s appearance in a new venue that accommodates twice as many people as the original theater where Creighton had planned to have her speak.
-Ms. Lamott is scheduled to speak at 7:00 PM on September 19th, 2007 at the Holland Center in downtown Omaha.
+Six progressive Christian churches then raised funds and hosted Ms. Lamott’s appearance in a new venue that accommodated twice as many people as the original theater where Creighton had planned to have her speak.
+Ms. Lamott spoke at 7:00 PM on September 19th, 2007 at the Holland Center in downtown Omaha, without incident.

 For more background on Creighton vs. Anne Lamott, check Edward Champion’s Return of the Reluctant site.